 We are so excited to welcome everyone back to Yerba Buena Gardens!
 Yerba Buena Gardens is an open outdoor space and we continue to take COVID precautions seriously for the safety of our attendees, artists and staff.
 Vaccinations are not required to attend our programs but they are encouraged.

 In accordance with latest guidance from the CDC, please bring a mask to wear during programs whenever you are in a crowded area, regardless of vaccination status.
 And keep your distance (6 feet away) from others.
 Vaccination and/or Negative Testing are not required to attend YBG Festival, although they are strongly recommended.

-While we are fully cleared to re-open under current guidelines, please follow the recommendations below so we can keep the music going.
+While we are fully cleared to host events under current guidelines, please follow the recommendations below so we can keep the music going.

 - Help keep everyone safe – self-screen and please stay home if you are feeling sick and/or if you have been exposed to COVID-19.